“Begin nothing on earth,

 Sunday

-11:00 am – Divine Liturgy
+11:00 am – Divine Liturgy, except on feast days

 MINISTERING THE SACRAMENTS/MYSTERIES